 Plant my spleenwort

-Asplenium trichomanes like a fresh and well-drained soil: they are perennials of rocky soil!
+Asplenium trichomanes like a fresh and well-drained soil: they are rocky perennials!
 They support all exposures, but they may become a little dry in summer in full sun.

 Dip the clumps in a tray filled with water to moisten them well.
 Plant them when the water is no longer flowing out of the bucket.